KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	Why do you need strict mode?
 *	How do you declare strict mode?
 *	What is the purpose of double exclamation?
-*	What is the purpose of delete operator?
-*	What is typeof operator?
-*	What is undefined property?
-*	What is null value?
-*	What is the difference between null and undefined?
 *	What is eval?
 *	What is the difference between window and document?
 *	How do you access history in javascript?
-*	What are the javascript data types?
-*	What is isNaN?
-*	What are the differences between undeclared and undefined variables?
-*	What are global variables?
-*	What are the problems with global variables?
-*	What is NaN property?
-*	What is the purpose of isFinite function?
 *	What is an event flow?
 *	What is event bubbling?
 *	What is event capturing?
 *	How do you submit a form using JavaScript?
 *	How do you find operating system details?
 *	What is the difference between document load and DOMContentLoaded events?
-*	What is the difference between native, host and user objects?
 *	What are the tools or techniques used for debugging JavaScript code?
 *	What are the pros and cons of promises over callbacks?
 *	What is the difference between an attribute and a property?